 As you may be aware, we are working towards becoming an Autism Aware School.
 Autism is also known as ASD (Autistic Spectrum Disorder).
 Staff in school have been receiving training about Autism and pupils have had lessons learning about it and how it affects their friends who have it.

 There is an excellent website www.asdinfowales.co.uk which provides advice an support for children and family members.
-If you have any concerns about your child, please speak to your child's teacher or the ALNCo Mrs Jones.
+If you have any concerns about your child, please speak to your child's teacher or the ALNCo Mrs Evans.

 Welcome to our Additional Learning Needs page!

 St James is proud to be a very inclusive school.